 The structure and evolution of the universe, from nearby planets to distant quasars, are examined.
 Topics include recent discoveries concerning planets, stars, galaxies, pulsars, and black holes as well as their evolution, the structure of the universe today and how it will be in the future.
 The emphasis is descriptive rather than mathematical.
-Laboratory is included.
 (Interterm, even years)